apache/sling-org-apache-sling-kickstart/Readme.md

 **-af**: each parameter will have a path to a Feature Model (FM) that is added to the provided Sling FM (or its override).
 To add multiple FMs just use multiple *-af* parameter lines.

+**-m/--nofar**: do not use the embedded Sling Feature Archive and use the plain Sling Feature Model.
+This will greatly increase the launch performance if most of the dependencies are already in the local Maven repository.

 ### Composite Node Store